 A major financial services company tried this by introducing people to their future self.
 Individuals uploaded a portrait image of themselves into a portal and, by using very inexpensive software, were able to ‘age’ themselves.
 The aged image would then exhibit different facial characteristics based on their retirement income; e.g. upset if low retirement income, happy if high.
 This simple visual communications tool saw the amount that participants were willing to put into long-term savings accounts double6.

 By showing their users what the future really looked like as opposed to putting numbers on a page, the company created a personal, engaging experience that in turn drove more profitable results.
 Audiences were invited to engage with the content, which saw them move swiftly along the change curve, becoming advocates for the business.

-Embedding a message with visuals
+Embedding a message

 From a behavioural science perspective, humans are more likely to recall information presented to them in a unique or unusual way.
 This cognitive process is known as the Distinctiveness Effect7.